oneapi-src/oneDNN/tests/benchdnn/doc/driver_resampling.md

 ## Essence of Testing
 nearest: Fill input data with integers and expect an integer answer.
 linear: Fill input data with integers and expect a float answer.
+linear_no_shift: Fill input data with integers and expect a float answer.

 ## Examples